benchmark-action/github-action-benchmark/examples/crystal/README.md

-Crystal example for benchmarking with `crystal bench.cr`
+Crystal example for benchmarking with `crystal run --release bench.cr`
 =================================================

 - [Workflow for this example](../../.github/workflows/crystal.yml)